-The main goals of advertising for non-profit organisations are to attract the attention of interested people and to encourage conversion (the phases 'Awareness' and 'Action' in the conversion funnel).
+The main goals of advertising for non-profit organisations are to attract the attention of interested people and to encourage conversion.
 These groups of interested people can be sponsors in the case of pop venues, but especially volunteers, which are crucial for a pop venue too.

 Can I use Google Ad Grants?